symbol/symbol-docs/source/glossary.rst

 .. glossary::

+    Absolute Amount
+      A method of measuring amounts of mosaics while taking into account their divisibility.
+It is figured out by multiplying the relative amount by 10\ :sup:`divisibility`.
+For example, if the mosaic has divisibility 2, to send 10 units (relative) you should define 1000 (absolute) instead.

     Account Link Transaction
       A type of transaction used to transfer an account importance score to a proxy account.
 This is required for all accounts that wish to activate :ref:`delegated harvesting <delegated-harvesting>`.
 Read :ref:`more <account-key-link-transaction>`.